dragon-fire-fly/developer_matcher/README.md

 [GitHub Issues](https://github.com/dragon-fire-fly/developer_matcher/issues) served as an another Agile tool.

-There, I used my own **User Story Template** to manage user stories and **Bug Report Template** to report bugs as they were discovered.3.
+There, I used my own **User Story Template** to manage user stories and **Bug Report Template** to report bugs as they were discovered.
 For each User Story, at least three **Acceptance Criteria** were recorded to indicate the criteria that must be fulfilled in order for the User story to be completed and at least three **Tasks** which must be performed in order to fulfil said criteria.
 ![User Story Template](documentation/github_issues/user-story-template.png)